Teddy-XiongGZ/MIRAGE/README.md

 Welcome to the GitHub page of `MIRAGE` (Medical Information Retrieval-Augmented Generation Evaluation) Benchmark!
 This repository contains a comprehensive dataset and benchmark results aimed at evaluating Retrieval-Augmented Generation (RAG) systems for medical question answering (QA).
 We use the [`MedRAG`](https://github.com/Teddy-XiongGZ/MedRAG) toolkit to evaluate existing solutions of various components in RAG on MIRAGE.

+The benchmark data is stored as `benchmark.json` in this repo, which can also be downloaded from [Google Drive](https://drive.google.com/file/d/1ryvimxhOJXVGpYEIY_eak9X_YVWz1Axd/view?usp=sharing).

 [![Preprint](https://img.shields.io/badge/preprint-available-brightgreen)]()

 ## Table of Contents